plutov/formulosity/README.md

 docker-compose up -d --build
 ```

-And you should be able to access the UI on http://localhost:3000
+And you should be able to access the UI on http://localhost:3000 (default basic auth: `user:pass`).

 ## Deployment